-- Clearly describe possible known complications of the surgery to the patient/family, including symptoms to watch out for during recovery. - Discuss and document any proposed changes with the patient/family before a planned surgery, and explain unexpected outcomes or findings attenued.
-Verify patient/family understanding of written postoperative instructions, pain control, symptoms to monitor, bandage changes, use of supportive devices like crutches, and 24/7 orticat cilormation. - like crutches, and 24/7 contact information.

-Arrange close postoperative follow-up, and investigate atypical symptoms.
+- Clearly describe possible known complications of the surgery to the patient/family, including symptoms to watch out for during recovery. - Discuss and document any proposed changes with the patient/family before a planned surgery, and explain unexpected outcomes or findings afterward. - Verify patient/family understanding of written postoperative instructions, pain control, symptoms to monitor, bandage changes, use of supportive devices like crutches, and 24/7 contact information. - Arrange close postoperative follow-up, and investigate atypical symptoms.

-nformed consent
+Informed consent

-- Explain and document the relevant risks (i.e., known complications), benefits, probability of success, and risk of not undergoing the procedure. - Amend boilerplate documentation to include patient-specific and procedurespecific information in layman's terms. - Candelo Soldons by CRCO.
-(2022, March 1).
-Known complications of surgery.
-Rationed from https://docommunity.cm/training/sc.com/content_limes/
+- Explain and document the relevant risks (i.e., known complications), benefits, probability of success, and risk of not undergoing the procedure. - Amend boilerplate documentation to include patient-specific and procedurespecific information in layman's terms.